Aliases for CSF1 Gene

 GeneCards Summary for CSF1 Gene

-CSF1 (Colony Stimulating Factor 1 (Macrophage)) is a Protein Coding gene.
-Diseases associated with CSF1 include tenosynovial giant cell tumor and neutropenia, cyclic.
-Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include protein homodimerization activity and growth factor activity.
+CSF1 (Colony Stimulating Factor 1) is a Protein Coding gene.
+Diseases associated with CSF1 include Pigmented Villonodular Synovitis and Tenosynovial Giant Cell Tumor.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Rheumatoid arthritis.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and growth factor activity.

 Cytokine that plays an essential role in the regulation of survival, proliferation and differentiation of hematopoietic precursor cells, especially mononuclear phagocytes, such as macrophages and monocytes.
 Promotes the release of proinflammatory chemokines, and thereby plays an important role in innate immunity and in inflammatory processes.
 Plays an important role in the regulation of osteoclast proliferation and differentiation, the regulation of bone resorption, and is required for normal bone development.
 Required for normal male and female fertility.
 Promotes reorganization of the actin cytoskeleton, regulates formation of membrane ruffles, cell adhesion and cell migration.
 Plays a role in lipoprotein clearance.